 Several observations can be made here:

-• There is SQL injection (SQLi) in getCustomReport() but most special characters are not permitted in the user input
+but most special characters are not permitted in the user input - It is necessary to present a valid JSON Web Token (JWT) containing the

-• There is /report GET endpoint authenticating the JWT token which allows executing of the custom report function
+GET endpoint authenticating the JWT token which allows executing of the custom report function - The JWT token verification fetches the

-• The jku URL specified is validated against a predefined allow-list, which appears to be mostly private IPv4 address ranges and AWS IP address ranges.
+URL specified is validated against a predefined allow-list, which appears to be mostly private IPv4 address ranges and AWS IP address ranges. - There is also hardcoded credentials for the PostgreSQL Database hosted on Amazon Relational Database Service (Amazon RDS) accessible via internal network

 Chaining The Exploits